Travel.State.Gov >

 Women Travelers: See our travel tips for Women Travelers.

-Medical facilities are widely available and of high quality, but may be limited outside larger urban areas.
+Medical facilities are widely available and of high quality but may be limited outside larger urban areas.
 The remote and sparse populations in northern Norway and the dependence on ferries to cross fjords of western Norway may affect transportation and ready access to medical facilities.
 The U.S. Embassy in Oslo maintains a list of emergency medical and dental clinics in major cities.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
-See our webpage for more information on insurance providers for overseas coverage.
+See our webpage for more information on overseas coverage.
+Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.